d3christ/spanwiki/wiki/manual/preregistration.md

 1. Upon completion of your study, consider uploading your data and scripts to the OSF data repository.
 If it's a neuroimaging study, consider uploading to Neurovault, a public repository for brain maps, parcellations, and atlases: https://neurovault.org/

-2. Another reason to upload your data is that it's a useful storage method
+2. Another reason to upload your data is that it's a useful storage method!

 3. Avoid uploading raw brain data, as it is unnecessary, very bulky, and could even be identifiable/traced back to the subject based on anatomy